arunrajudhay/Youtube_Data_Harvesting_and_Warehousing/README.md

 ## Table of Contents
 1. Pre-requisites
-2. Technology Stacks
+2. Key Technologies and Skills
 3. Usage
 4. Data Scrapping
-5. Storing to MySQL
+5. Storing in MySQL
 6. Querying
 7. Viewing and Visualization
 8. Further Improvements

-## Libraries needed :
+## Pre-requisites :
 Install the following packages to run the project :
 1. pip install streamlit
 2. pip install google-api-python-client